The Ultimate Texas National Parks Road Trip

 And suppose you're looking to unwind and soak in the beauty of your surroundings.
 In that case, the area's Lakeview picnic spots offer the perfect backdrop for a memorable sunset, making for an Instagram-worthy moment.

-As the day ends, you can camp under the stars, providing a peaceful conclusion to an adventurous day.
+As the day ends, you can camp under the stars.
+Here are the primary camping facilities available:

 6. Big Bend National Park